imkappy/imkappy/README.md

 ## 🌱 Current Learning
 I'm currently learning the .NET framework to expand my knowledge in full-stack development and explore more advanced C# features.
 I'm excited about building scalable applications and working with the latest tools in the .NET ecosystem!
+While I don't plan to release any games, I enjoy experimenting with the development of new mechanics I have not created before.

 ## 🧑‍💻 Languages and Technologies
 - **Programming Languages**: C, C++, C#, HTML, CSS, JavaScript, Python, Java